-Breakfast and dinner are served daily in our thatch-roofed dining room constructed in the same style as the cabana accommodations.
-Please note that dinners must be requested in advance.
+Breakfast is served daily in our thatch-roofed dining room constructed in the same style as the cabana accommodations.
 Foods obtained from local growers, the gardens of Casa del Caballo Blanco, and the local marketplace are prepared fresh daily.
-To learn more about the menu and the traditional dishes prepared for your pleasure please continue reading below.

 Meals and Dishes